 From 1998 to 2015, I proudly served as Core Faculty and various leadership positions, including the Dean of undergraduate and graduate liberal and professional studies, at Antioch University Seattle.
 In 2015, I decided to pursue new opportunities, including new international teaching and research pursuits, further writing and perhaps another film.

 In 2016, I was the recipient of a Fulbright Scholar Specialist award in Social Work, and collaborated with faculty at Makerere University, in Kampala, Uganda, focusing on new social work graduate program and regional professional development initiatives.
 While there, I encouraged new collaborations for practical bamboo resources to address critical issues of poverty, unemployment, and social welfare across Uganda and East Africa — initiative that has become the programs of Bamboo for Good (B4G).

-As mentioned above, I have been exploring and leading so-called “eco-social work” practices since the late 1980s.
+As mentioned above, I have been exploring and leading so-called “eco-social work” or even “green social work” practices since the late 1980s.
 I hold degrees in Social Work from the University of Tennessee (Ph.D.), University of Pittsburgh (M.S.W.) and West Chester University of Pennsylvania (B.A.) and an A.A.S. degree in Human Services from Montgomery County Community College of Pennsylvania – and am proud to be associated with each of these institutions.